Edualk12/homelab-monitoring-zabbix/README.md

 | Location | .1.3.6.1.2.1.1.6.0 |
 | System Description | 1.3.6.1.2.1.1.1.0 |

-I need to use SNMPwalk or other ways to get the private OID which is vendor specific.
+I used SNMPwalk and other tools to discover private OIDs that are vendor-specific.

 The first method I used in getting the OID for the template is using snmpwalk command which gave me this result: